-We have a liability of \$4,650 for uncertain tax positions, including the related interest and penalties, recorded in accordance with ASC 740-10, for which we are unable to reasonably estimate the timing of settlement, if any.
+We have a liability of \$6,720 for uncertain tax positions, including the related interest and penalties, recorded in accordance with ASC 740-10, for which we are unable to reasonably estimate the timing of settlement, if any.

 We currently provide postretirement benefits in the form of two retirement medical plans, as discussed in Note 15, Employee Benefit Plans.
-The liability recorded in other long-term liabilities on the consolidated balance sheets as of December 31, 2023 and December 31, 2022 was \$1,395 and \$1,465, respectively, and the plans are not funded.
+The liability recorded in other long-term liabilities on the consolidated balance sheets as of December 31, 2024 and December 31, 2023 was \$1,522 and \$1,395, respectively, and the plans are not funded.
 Historical cash payments made under these plans have typically been less than \$200 per year.
 We do not anticipate any changes to the payments made in the current year for the plans.

 Balchem NV ("Chemogas") has an unfunded defined benefit plan.
 The plan provides for the payment of a lump sum at retirement or payments in case of death of the covered employees.
-The amount recorded for these obligations on our balance sheet as of December 31, 2023 and December 31, 2022 was \$420 and \$393, respectively, and was included in other long-term obligations.
+The amount recorded for these obligations on our balance sheet as of December 31, 2024 and December 31, 2023 was \$613 and \$420, respectively, and was included in other long-term obligations.

 We provide an unfunded, nonqualified deferred compensation plan maintained for the benefit of a select group of management or highly compensated employees.
 Assets of the plan are held in a rabbi trust, which are included in "Other non-current assets" on the consolidated balance sheet.
 They are subject to additional risk of loss in the event of bankruptcy or insolvency of the Company.
-The deferred compensation liability as of December 31, 2023 and December 31, 2022 was \$10,188 and \$8,543, respectively, and is included in "Other long-term obligations" on the consolidated balance sheets.
-The related rabbi trust assets were \$10,188 and \$8,547 as of December 31, 2023 and December 31, 2022, respectively, and were included in "Other non-current assets" on the consolidated balance sheets.
+The deferred compensation liability was \$11,470 as of December 31, 2024, of which \$11,449 was included in "Other long-term obligations" and \$21 was included in "Accrued compensation and other benefits" on our condensed consolidated balance sheets.
+The deferred compensation liability was \$10,188 as of December 31, 2023 and was included in "Other long-term obligations" on our condensed consolidated balance sheets.
+The related rabbi trust assets were \$11,465 and \$10,188 as of December 31, 2024 and 2023, respectively, and were included in "Other non-current assets" on the Company's consolidated balance sheets.